Health and Safety Policy for Flat Clearance Bounds Green

 All employees engaged in flat clearance and property clearance duties must be aware of their individual responsibilities.
 Management will ensure that appropriate resources are allocated to implement, monitor and review this policy.
 Supervisors will conduct daily briefings and maintain risk registers.
 Teams are required to follow documented working procedures, wear specified personal protective equipment and report any incidents promptly.
 Accountability is emphasised through clear assignment of duties and routine checks.

+A person's hand is shown holding a clear plastic water bottle with the cap removed, positioned in the foreground of the image.
+In the background, another individual, dressed in a yellow and blue shirt, is partially visible, holding a green plastic bottle.
+They appear to be outdoors on a grassy area, with a blue plastic collection bin or recycling container filled with various plastic bottles and waste materials.
+The scene suggests waste sorting or recycling activity, likely part of a rubbish removal or environmental cleanup operation, in a location associated with Flat Clearance Bounds Green.
+The environment is well-lit, indicating daytime, and the focus is on the plastic bottles and waste collection in the context of rubbish disposal or recycling efforts.
 Risk assessment is central to our approach.
 Before any domestic or commercial flat clear-out, a site-specific risk assessment must be completed to identify hazards such as manual handling risks, sharps, asbestos suspicion, hazardous liquids, and pest contamination.
 Control measures will include safe systems of work, segregation of waste streams, and use of mechanical aids.
 Hazardous materials are to be isolated and escalated according to statutory guidance and internal procedures.

 Safe working procedures for rubbish removal and clearance operations include vehicle loading protocols, lifting techniques and traffic management when working near roads.
 Drivers and loaders must ensure that loads are secured and that vehicle capacity limits are not exceeded.
 Manual handling training is provided and refreshed to reduce musculoskeletal injuries.
 Employees should use trolleys, sack trucks or lifting equipment where practicable and follow a buddy-lift system for heavy items.